By Robb Hicken, BBB

 If anyone really wanted to know about Rick Waitley, of Boise, all they would need to do is go to the Internet.

 Waitley, a private consultant and lobbyist, says he keeps getting annoying email notifications about someone running a background check on him.
-The notices are apparently from a company in San Diego.
+At first, it appeared that the notices were coming from a company in San Diego..

 “I keep getting these,” he says.
 “Are they scam?”

 The email subject line reads, “Alert:Somebody has just run a background-scan on you.
 Confirm results here (#2376523773).”
 The body of the message asks the recipient to click a link to learn more.
-There’s no text identifying the sender, which BBB learned is Instant Checkmate in California.
-Clicking the link takes you to the company’s website, where you are encouraged to enter the name of a person to conduct a background search.
+There’s no text identifying the sender.
+Clinking the link takes the recipient to Instant Checkmate, a California-based background checking company and BBB accredited business.

-Most often this type of email is used to gather Likes or Followers by unethical businesses that traditionally exploit tragedies.
+Most often this type of click bait email is used to gather Likes or Followers by unethical businesses that traditionally exploit tragedies.
 Here are examples:

 - Impersonating victims or family members on social media.